GoogleCloudPlatform/community/archived/google-kubernetes-engine-hyperparameter-search/index.md

 the following:

 -   You can continue to use your laptop/workstation for other work while waiting for the results.
--   You can use more powerful machines to speed up the search, for instance mulitple nodes with 64 virtual CPU cores.
+-   You can use more powerful machines to speed up the search, for instance multiple nodes with 64 virtual CPU cores.

 To accomplish this, we will create a `SearchCV` object in the notebook, upload a pickled copy of this object to Cloud Storage.
 A job running on a cluster which we will create then retrieves that pickled object and calls its `fit` method and